 Rice, Tomato Paste & Cajun Seasoning

-I add long grain white rice, tomato paste, and 2 more teaspoons of Cajun seasoning to the pot and sauté for 1 minute, stirring constantly.
-I chose long grain white rice as it's fairly resilient but also doesn't take a long time to cook.
+I add long grain white rice, tomato paste, and 2 more teaspoons of Low FODMAP Cajun seasoning to the pot and sauté for 1 minute, stirring constantly.
+I chose long grain white rice as it's fairly resilient to pressure cooking but also doesn't take a long time to cook.
 The cooking time for other types of rice will differ, but as I've only tested this jambalaya recipe with long grain white rice, I can't say how long other types of rice might take.
 I eventually plan on testing it with brown rice, which will require a longer cooking time.

 Broth, Tomatoes, Coconut Aminos & Bay Leaf